- Other markets

 How to place a trailing stop in OUR TRADING PLATFORM

 Sometimes, due to market factors, you might not get the exact price at which you intended to trade, but a less favourable price instead – even with a non-guaranteed stop.
-The difference in points between your desired price and the price that you deal on is called the amount of slippage.
+The difference in points between your desired price and the price that you trade on is called the amount of slippage.
+Slippage is only incurred with non-guaranteed stops or stop orders to open.

 The following factors can cause slippage: